fbpx

 There is a lot of confusing information and advice about the relationship between Suger and cancer.
 It’s become our diet’s antagonist, but where’s the consensus between how sugar and cancer are connected?

-An online search for sugar and cancer and finding alarming warnings that sugar is the white death and the favorite food for cancer doesn’t take long.
+An online search for sugar and cancer and finding alarming warnings that sugar is the white death and the favourite food for cancer doesn't take long.

-But this idea of sugar is responsible for kick-starting or fueling the growth of cancer is an oversimplification of some complex biology.
+But this idea that sugar is responsible for kick-starting or fueling the growth of cancer is an oversimplification of some complex biology.

 Most of us are familiar with table sugar, which is a pure sugar that dissolves in water and gives a sweet taste.
 Its proper name is saccharose, and it is made of glucose and fructose crystals.
-Table sugar is refined, meaning it has the production from a natural source, usually sugar beet.
+Table sugar is refined, meaning it is produced from a natural source, usually sugar beet.
 Unprocessed foods can also be high in simple sugars, for instance, honey.

 When sugar chains get longer, they lose their sweet taste, and will no longer dissolve in water.
 Such chains are called polysaccharides and comprise a large part of starchy foods.
 Starchy foods like rice, bread, pasta, and potatoes may not taste sweet, but they are also high in carbohydrates.